theamici/ScrollToSmoothly/README.md

 ```

 ## OTHER STUFF
 Inside the file you can also change the update rate, and you can replace the mathematical function at the bottom if you want different type of movement.
+There are many types of such functions, see this repository for examples: https://gist.github.com/gre/1650294